fastly/pushpin/README.md

 ./pushpin
 ```

-By default, Pushpin listens on port 7999 and forwards to localhost port 80.
-If you've got a webserver running on port 80, you can confirm that proxying works by browsing to `http://localhost:7999/`.
+By default, Pushpin listens on port 7999 and requests are handled by its internal test handler.
+You can confirm the server is working by browsing to `http://localhost:7999/`.
+Next, you should modify the `routes` config file to route requests to your backend webserver.
+See [Configuration](http://pushpin.org/docs/#configuration).

 Scalability
 -----------